-Family Income Benefit is another type of Life Insurance but doesn’t pay out a lump sum when you die instead it is paid as monthly income.
+Family Income Benefit is a type of Life Insurance that doesn’t pay out a lump sum when you die.
+Instead it is paid as monthly income.

 Not much?
 Well…